ontario specific information but

 How do supervised access or exchanges work?

-Once you are accepted into the program, the centre staff will determine the dates and times of access visits or exchanges.
-They will take your needs as well as the custody and access order into account.
+Once you are accepted into the program, the centre staff will determine the dates and times of visits or exchanges.
+They will take your needs as well as the parenting order into account.

 The trained supervisors can prepare reports for you to use in your court case.